 At this point, just open the php.ini file on your hosting server (Typically located somewhere like: /usr/bin/php5/bin/php.ini in Linux) now just rewrite or adjust those codes:

 Must be greater than or equal to upload_max_filesize

 post_max_size = 536M

-Finally, want to say there have a different alternative way to solve the problems.
-If you still have problems with regard the title just comment to ask help.
+Finally, want to say there are a different alternative way to solve the problems.
+If you still have problems with the title just comment to ask for help.
 We will try our best to get out of problems.
-If you know any alternative solution to increase maximum file upload size than a mention on the comment options.
+If you know of any alternative solution to increase the WordPress maximum upload file size then mention it in the comment options.
 Stay with us to get WordPress tutorials.